dynamic/silverstripe-docker-compose/README.md

 The database name doesn't really matter all that much.

 ## Adminer
-To use adminer without going to localhost it is recomended to add `127.0.0.1 adminer.dev  www.adminer.dev` to the hosts file. (`/etc/hosts` on Ubuntu)
-Connecting to a database only requires the name of the database container.
+To use adminer add `127.0.0.1 adminer.dev  www.adminer.dev` to the hosts file. (`/etc/hosts` on Ubuntu) Connecting to a database only requires the name of the database container.
 If the folder was name `test` the database container would be named `test_db`.
 Adminer will store containers it connected to (and the username/password) until the actual container is removed.
 The style can be changed by swapping out the `adminer.css` in the `public` folder.